 And I also tried to place my not-completely-ripe tomatoes in it and it looked so cute on the counter.

 I am definitely hooked!
-I will be trying to make a square basket with my flat reed soon and I already ordered another pattern to start work on and started researching about the natural materials we have here in NC that I can use to weave with.
+I will be trying to make a square basket with my flat reed soon and I have already ordered another pattern to start work on.
+In addition, I’ve started researching to learn about the natural materials we have here in NC to do more weaving.

 I think that the easiest will be to start with honeysuckle and weave a basket similar to this one.
 There is so much I want to try but I’ll have to take it one project at a time.

 If you would like to try your hand at basket making, here are a few great resources I found: